-I recruit students primarily through the Graduate Programs in Public Health and Environmental Health Sciences.
-I am also affiliated with the following graduate programs: Statistics, Epidemiology, and Social Ecology.
+I recruit students primarily through the Graduate Program in Environmental Health Sciences.
+I am also affiliated with the following graduate programs: Statistics, and Public Health.

 Methods in environmental health: probabilistic models and statistical methods for exposure assessment, environmental epidemiology, and risk/decision analysis

-My interest in exposure science methods centers on the development and application of statistical methods for estimating chemical exposure rates using biomarkers such as blood lead or hair mercury concentrations.
+Our group's interest in exposure science methods centers on the development and application of statistical methods for estimating chemical exposure rates using environmental fate and transport models, behavioral data, and biomarkers such as blood lead, hair mercury, or urinary pesticide metabolites.
 One major challenge in this area is that the computational complexity and large number of parameters in toxicokinetic models (using systems of differential equations) makes formal statistical estimation difficult in settings with complex exposure variation over time.
-Much of my research in this area is centered on the use of discrete linear approximations to more complex continuous-time models, facilitating formal statistical estimation using estimating equations and Bayesian approaches.
+Much of our research is centered on the use of discrete linear approximations to more complex continuous-time models, facilitating formal statistical estimation using estimating equations and Bayesian approaches.
 Application of these methods include epidemiologic studies of environmental exposures to mercury and perfluorooctanoate.

 Spatial Epidemiology Projects We also collaborate with the Spatial Epidemiology Research Group on a variety of projects.